Ingredient & Product Evaluation Brianna Reid Ingredient & Product Evaluation Brianna Reid

 Quick Answers for Busy Parents

-"Clinically studied" does not automatically mean the exact product was studied in the way the label implies.
+"Clinically studied" does not automatically mean the exact product was studied in the exact way the label implies.

 What matters is which ingredient was studied, at what dose, in what population, and under what conditions.

-For families, this phrase should prompt further questions, not automatic trust.
+For families, this phrase should prompt closer questions, not automatic trust.

 Why the Phrase Sounds So Convincing

-"Clinically studied" borrows credibility from clinical research, which most people associate with medicine, systematic testing, and meaningful outcomes.
-The phrase suggests human data, controlled conditions, and scientific oversight, and seeing it on a supplement label can make a product feel more thoroughly evaluated than the label itself can support.
+"Clinically studied" borrows credibility from clinical research, which most people associate with medicine, safety testing, and clear outcomes.
+The phrase suggests human data, controlled conditions, meaningful results, and scientific oversight and rigor.

-What "Clinically Studied" Suggests, and What It Does Not Automatically Prove
+What "Clinically Studied" Suggests, and What It Doesn't Guarantee

 What the phrase may suggest